jbemmel/srl-docter-agent/README.md

 # SRL Docter Agent: A scalable approach
 Ordinary link flap or BGP session down events are a solved problem: They can easily be monitored today.
-But when it comes to out-of-the-ordinary elusive behavior, correlation of system state and events over time, a local agent with programmable processing logic could save the day
+But when it comes to out-of-the-ordinary elusive behavior, correlation of system state and events over time, a local agent with programmable processing logic can provide you with the timely data points you need to draw the right conclusions